- Simple calculations

 - Use any Python function in the expression.

 - Access the new random value operator.

 - Reclassify values using if-then-else logic.

-How the code block is used is determined by the Expression Type.
-The Calculate Field tool supports PYTHON, PYTHON_9.3, and VB as expression types.
+How the code block is used is determined by the parser used.
+The Field Calculator supports Python and VBScript parsers.